jqu-16/CIS550-Final-Project-Group-27/README.md

 We take data from Yelp for food, and from MyGeoData for attractions.

 The queries folder stores the queries we will execute, and the preprocessing folder stores our data preprocessing.

+To run this application, run npm install in both the server and client.
+Then, run npm start.